Pravargav/Amadeus/SAC/sentences/imp.md

 -> I tripped her off the bike.(Intentional,so don't use sentence most of the time though it is a correct sentence.)

--> You look so upset/disappointed.
+-> upset/disappointed.

--> She accepted the offer with reluctance, unsure if it was the right decision.
+-> reluctance- unsure if it was the right decision.

--> I could'nt talk to her because of my shyness/inhibition.
+->  shyness/inhibition.

 -> Are you the only person who came to the office?